Pinterest remains an important force in social media marketing.

-- Use hash tags in descriptions to “tag” your pin on Twitter around trending topics.
+- Use hash tags in descriptions to “tag” your pin around trending topics.

-Pinterest also provides ways to do some quick research that is directly corresponding from your customer base.
+Pinterest also provides ways to do some quick research that relates directly to your customer base.

 Every pin displays consequential information such as comments, “likes,” other images in the same board and more.
 Go one step further: type http://pinterest.com/source/“sitedomain.com” into your browser, and replace “sitedomain.com” with the web site URL .
-Quickly see the images pinned directly from the site with additional information like re-Pins and comments.
+This will quickly show you the images pinned directly from that site with additional information like re-Pins and comments.

-Furthermore, you can understand how the customer perceives the product.
-If nothing is said, a simple pin/re-pin shows generated interest.
-Use this free information to your advantage!
+Furthermore, you can use these results to understand how the customer perceives the product.
+Even if they don’t say anything in the comments, a simple pin/re-pin shows general interest.
+Use this free information to your advantage.